 Richmondshire residents are being urged not to lose their right to vote by making sure their electoral registration details are up to date.

 People who have moved recently into the area are particularly encouraged to look out for the voter registration messages and check the details.
-Research by the Electoral Commission indicates that recent home movers are far less likely to be registered than those who have lived at the same address for a long time.
+Research by the Electoral Commission shows that recent home movers are far less likely to be registered than those who have lived at the same address for a long time.
 Across Great Britain, 92% of people who have been at their property for more than 16 years will be registered, compared to 36% of people who have lived at an address for less than one year.

-Any residents who have any questions can contact the electoral team on 01748 829100 or email email@example.com.
 For more information about registering to vote check out the Electoral Commission website.